 Let's Mess With Some Variables

 The cool thing about Flask-Session is that it extends Flask native session object.
-Once we've configured our Flask app to use Flask-Session (as we already have), we can work with Flask session variables in the same way we would have if we were still using cookies.
+Once we've configured our Flask app to use Flask-Session (as we already have), we can work with Flask session variables like we would have if we were still using cookies.
 To get started, we import session from flask via from flask import session.

 Let's review the basics of managing values in a Flask session.